The Vaccines That Complement Your Cat's Core Vaccination Program

 In kittens, the first injection must be made at 8 weeks of age.

-A booster is injected one year after the primary vaccination and then, every 2 to 3 years.
+A booster is injected one year later and then, every 2 to 3 years.

 FeLV vaccines are not 100% effective.
-It is recommended to comply with hygiene measures that prevent contamination:
+This is why it is recommended, in addition, to comply with hygiene measures that prevent contamination:

 - Keep infected cats away from other cats

 - Try to prevent infected cats wander in the neighborhood with the risk of infecting other cats